Polybags' range of compostable bags are derived from natural, renewable resources to reduce the impact of the packaging on the environment.

-To find out more about Polybags' other environmentally-friendly packaging, please visit:
+To find out more about Polybags' other eco-friendly packaging, please visit:

-The composting process will take longer in home composting conditions and will depend on factors such as location and composting conditions.
+The composting process will take longer in home composting conditions, as these do not match the heat generated in an industrial composter.
+Home composting time will depend on factors such as location and composting conditions.

-Our PolyBio range meets EU standards for compostable packaging - see 'Compostable standard EN13432' section (below) for further details.
+Our compostable range meets the EU standard for compostable packaging (EN13432) - see the section below for further details.

-Polybags' range of starch-based PolyBio packaging complies with the European compostable standard EN13432.
+Polybags' range of compostable packaging meets the European Union compostable standard EN13432.